-NSLC Program—Journalism, Film, and Media ArtsCommunication Impact (1 or 3 credits)
+NSLC Program—Journalism, Film, and Media ArtsCommunication Impact (1 credit)

 Course Description: Communication Impact introduces students to the American mass media by exploring various major issues involving the country’s media today.
 Students become acquainted with the media’s history, power, impact, and economic and ethical dimensions.
 Much of the course is geared toward students evolving into more thoughtful consumers of the American mass media.
 Communication Impact extends student understanding and makes connections to a variety of careers in public communication, print journalism, broadcast journalism, film and media arts.